rose-coste/whitepapers/state_of_union_containers_pt1.md

 They may run one or two persistent services for you, but for the most part you are on your own to figure that part out.
-Flynn is really trying to solve the state problems, which is pretty unique.”12
+Flynn is really trying to solve the state problems, which is pretty unique.”
+(12)

 It is worth mentioning that with regards to stateful management, particularly in databases, right now they support Postgres, but their goal